venci0003/Simple-RPG/README.md

 # Simple-RPG
-A simple project im working on
+A simple project tham im not working on atm.